Skip to content

 UEL is committed to working together to build a learning community founded on equality of opportunity – a learning community which celebrates the rich diversity of our student and staff populations and one in which discriminatory behaviour is challenged and not tolerated within our community.

 Within the spirit of respecting difference, our equality and diversity policies promise fair treatment and equality of opportunity for all regardless of gender, ethnicity, sexual orientation, age, disability or religion/belief (or lack of).
-In pursuing this aim, we want our community to value and to be at ease with its own diversity and to reflect the needs of the wider community within which we operate.
+In pursuing this aim, we want our community to value and be at ease with its own diversity and to reflect the needs of the wider community within which we operate.

 For further information on this inclusive approach to education please visit our Student Policies page.